amolrawke/LogFileEventAnalyser/LogFileEventAnalyser/README.md

 # LogFileEventAnalyser
-Log File EventAnalyser
+Log File EventAnalyser : binary used to read log and raise event in db
+1. Clone the git repo

-1. com.assignment.rawkeamo.loganalyser.MyEventLogAnalyser is main start up program,
+2. com.assignment.rawkeamo.loganalyser.MyEventLogAnalyser is main start up program
-2. pass log file path as input param
+3. pass log file path as input param